Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Israel, Egypt Also Get 1985 Supplements

 Congress also gave final approval to a supplemental appropriations measure for the current fiscal year (FY 1985) prior to the beginning of its August recess.
-This bill, as originally outlined in the July 15th Washington Report, includes $250 million in economic aid for Jordan, as well as emergency funds for the government of Israel and Egypt.
+This bill, as originally outlined in the July 15th Washington Report on Middle East Affairs, includes $250 million in economic aid for Jordan, as well as emergency funds for the government of Israel and Egypt.
 Details of these two important measures are summarized below.